JohnLeber/HGT-Relief-Map/README.md

 Presented is a C++ Windows application that creates relief map images from high resolution 1 arc-second HGT files.
 The application was used to create the relief maps in my [New Zealand Digital Elevation Model project](https://github.com/nodecomplete/NZDEM-HGT-30).

 The application expects a high resolution HGT file ( 1 arc-second ).
 These files are 3601 by 3601 and contain the height in meters stored as a 16 bit value.
 The output file is a 1200 by 1200 bitmap/jpg file containing the relief map.
-Relief maps allow the HGT to be visualized more easily.
+Relief maps allow the HGT data to be visualized more easily.
 For more information about HGT files see my other [project](https://github.com/nodecomplete/NZDEM-HGT-30).

 **Using the application**